akka/akka/akka-docs/src/main/paradox/stream/stream-rate.md

 are requested after multiple elements have been drained.
 This batching strategy reduces the communication cost of propagating the backpressure signal through the asynchronous boundary.

-While this internal protocol is mostly invisible to the user (apart form its throughput increasing effects) there are situations when these details get exposed.
+While this internal protocol is mostly invisible to the user (apart from its throughput increasing effects) there are situations when these details get exposed.
 In all of our previous examples we always assumed that the rate of the processing chain is strictly coordinated through the backpressure signal causing all stages to process no faster than the throughput of the connected chain.
 There are tools in Akka Streams however that enable the rates of different segments